DamirLuketic/airport_information/README.md

-Application for show basic data of USA airport, through data of Federal Aviation Administration (FAA).
+Application for showing  basic data of USA airport, through data of Federal Aviation Administration (FAA).

 The Application is created with usage of:
 - Bootstrap